Models of fairness in federated learning: Proportional fairness

 The case when the large player wishes to defect from $A$ to local learning (or is ambivalent about defecting) is when:

 The full version of the proof shows that this can be simplified to:

-The full proof concludes by showing that the bound in Equation \ref{eq:unstable_main} is lower than the bound in Equation \ref{eq:subpropviol_main}: any situation where the $\nlv$ term is large enough so that sub-proportionality is violated, we know that the large player already wishes to leave. \end{proof}
+The full proof concludes by showing that the bound in Equation \eqref{eq:unstable_main} is lower than the bound in Equation \eqref{eq:subpropviol_main}: any situation where the $\nlv$ term is large enough so that $\alpha>1$, we know that the large player already wishes to leave. \end{proof}

 Overall, the bound in Theorem \ref{thrm:propstab} is different from the results on egalitarian fairness in Section \ref{sec:egal}.
-For egalitarian fairness, we obtained results that hold for any pair of players federating together.
-In this section, for proportional fairness, we obtain a guarantee that holds whenever a federating coalition is individually rational: whenever all federating players obtain lower error than they would in local learning.
-The result in Theorem \ref{thrm:propstab} could be useful if federating is truly voluntary: then, any federating coalition where smaller players experience super-proportional could never exist, because it would unravel into local learning.
-However, this result could still be useful even if federating isn't something individual players could opt out of.
-Theorem \ref{thrm:propstab} shows that any federating coalition with super-proportional error is one that also has the problem that some players receive higher error than they would in local learning - which indicates a broader failure of federation, which may prompt any federating organizer to change their federating groups or coalitions.
+For egalitarian fairness, we obtained a single bound that held for a wide range of model aggregation methods.
+In this section, by contrast, we show that the bounds we obtain are specific to the model aggregation method.
+In Theorem \ref{thrm:finestab}, we show that for fine-grained federation, $\alpha \leq 1$ is always satisfied.
+However, for vanilla federation, we obtain a guarantee that holds whenever a coalition is individually rational: whenever all collaborating players obtain lower error than they would in local learning.
+The result in Theorem \ref{thrm:propstab} could be useful if participating is truly voluntary: then, any coalition where smaller players experience error greater than proportional could never exist, because it would unravel into local learning.
+However, this result could still be useful even if joining a coalition isn't something individual players could opt out of.
+Theorem \ref{thrm:propstab} shows that any coalition with $\alpha >1$ is one that also has the problem that some players receive higher error than they would in local learning - which indicates a broader failure of model-sharing, which may prompt any organizer to change their model aggregation methods or coalition structure.